Improving safety and enhancing sustainable travel connectivity, the major infrastructure investment scheme at Dunyeats Road has now been completed.

 - widening/resurfacing the existing footway on the north side of the road to provide a shared pedestrian/cycle route

-- 2 new pedestrian crossings near to the junctions of Station Approach and Tudor Road
+- 2 new pedestrian (“Zebra”) crossings near to the junctions of Tudor Road and Water Tower Road

 - removal of the existing pedestrian crossing adjacent to Nos.13 and 20 Dunyeats Road